Rchanyj/tweeter/READMEv1.1.md

 3. Various minor styling changes.

-4. Added feature: users can now "like" tweets by clicking on the heart icon.
+4. Adding feature: users can now "like" tweets by clicking on the heart icon.